RhenaudTheLukark/Botfire/README.md

-A discord bot for the private server "The Campfire"
+A discord bot for the private server "The Campfire".

 &nbsp;